-Are you setting yourself up to be successful in 2016 or are you trying to tackle too many or too broad of resolutions?
-In this article, we’ll discuss some of the more common resolutions that affect Wayne State students, and how to create a plan to keep these all year long.
+Are you setting yourself up to be successful in 2016, or are you trying to tackle too many or too broad of resolutions?
+In this article, we’ll discuss some of the more common resolutions that affect Wayne State students, and how to create a plan to keep them all year long.

-Too often weight loss goals push people into unhealthy behaviors.
-Fad dieting or products promising a quick fix may cause weight loss initially, but usually lead to weight gain in the long-term.
+Too often, weight loss goals push people into unhealthy behaviors.
+Fad dieting or products promising a quick fix may cause weight loss initially, but they usually lead to weight gain in the long term.
 Try instead to focus on overall health.
-Take the time to notice how healthy behaviors cause you to feel more focused, more energized, and have a more positive attitude.
-Changing your lifestyle will not only lead to weight loss, but improved overall health for life.
+Take the time to notice how healthy behaviors cause you to feel more focused and energized and have a more positive attitude.
+Changing your lifestyle will not only lead to weight loss but improved overall health for life.

 Another tip is to be mindful of hunger and satiety cues.
 From time to time, all of us need to relearn what it feels like to be hungry and what it feels like to be full.
 Listening to your body will help guide food choices and portion sizes.

 Lastly, work on making high quality food choices instead of calorie counting.
-By choosing a variety of fruits and vegetables daily and water over sugary beverages, the calories will take care of themselves.
+By choosing a variety of fruits and vegetables daily and opting for water over sugary beverages, the calories will take care of themselves.
 Eating well-balanced meals composed of whole foods will leave you feeling full and satisfied.
-Cravings for processed foods and sweets will naturally diminish when replaced with high quality food items.
+Cravings for processed foods and sweets will naturally diminish when replaced with high-quality food items.

 If you are struggling with your diet and need help managing your weight, you have access to a dietitian right here on campus for free.
 Phone or visit the Campus Health Center to learn more.

-We are all too familiar with trying to quit smoking.
-This is a much harder path than many anticipate, but the lasting health benefits far outweigh the struggle to quit.
-We are proud of you for taking the first step to quit smoking.
+We are all too familiar how hard it is to quit smoking.
+It is a much harder path than many anticipate, but the lasting health benefits far outweigh the struggle to quit.
+We are proud of you for taking the first step toward quitting smoking.

-As a result of this policy, as a student you now have countless free resources at your fingertips.
+As a result of this policy, you now have countless free resources at your fingertips.
 You can order a Smokeless Program Kit for free online, which will give you many of the tools you need to end this bad habit.

-University is inevitably an extremely stressful time for many students and this stress can get worse with exams, little sleep, no exercise, poor diet, and not spending time with family and friends.
-Stress is a part of life and we need to learn how to cope with and manage it in order to be successful in school and in our personal lives.
+University is inevitably an extremely stressful time for many students, and this stress can get worse with exams, lack of sleep, no exercise, poor diet, and not spending time with family and friends.
+Stress is a part of life, and we all need to learn how to cope with and manage it in order to be successful in school and in our personal lives.